TechforTrade/Thunderhead-Filament-Extruder/README.md

 It does this by

-1. Melting the PET
+1. Melting PET
-2. Shoving it through a very small hole (1.75mm)
+2. Pushing it through a very small hole (4mm)
-3. dragging the filament that comes out through a water bath to cool the plastic down
+3. Pulling the filament that comes out through a water bath to cool the plastic down
 4. Winding the plastic up on a spool for future use
 5. Repeating